mdx-js/mdx/packages/rollup/readme.md

 This package exports a [Rollup][] plugin as the default export.

-Source maps are supported when [`options.SourceMapGenerator`][options-source-map-generator] is passed in.
+Source maps are supported based on how you configure Rollup.
+You do not need to pass `options.SourceMapGenerator`.

 ###### `options`